AliceWonderMiscreations/PKI_Validation_Nameserers/README.md

 ### SOA Record Serial Number

-It is generally considered best practices to use the YYYYMMDDnn format for the serial number in a zone's SOA record.
+It is generally considered best practices to use the `YYYYMMDDnn` format for the serial number in a zone's SOA record.
 That format only allows a zone to updated every 15 minutes which may not be enough for this purpose.

 I would suggest that Certificate Authorities instead use seconds since UNIX Epoch for the serial number.
-The SOA serial number is an unsigned 32-bit integer and will accommodate seconds from epoch until we are into the 22nd century, at which point if the 32-bit limitation on zone serial numbers still exist, the SOA specification allows it wrap back to 0.
+The SOA serial number is an unsigned 32-bit integer and will accommodate seconds from epoch until we are into the 22nd century, at which point if the 32-bit limitation on zone serial numbers still exists, the SOA specification allows it wrap back to 0.

 Certificate Authorities should be aware that if they are using 32-bit systems to calculate the UNIX seconds since epoch, UNIX systems use a signed int for